jsoft88/structured-streaming-lib/Readme.md

 Now it is not longer required to include dependencies like this, since `assembly` plugin has been included, which generates a fat jar.
 Keep in mind the packaging process can take several minutes to complete.

-The new execution looks like this: `spark-submit --master local[*] --class com.org.challenge.stream.AppLibrary /path/to/jars/streaming-lib-assembly-0.1.jar --schema-manager file-based --kafka-brokers broker:9092 --input-topics pageviews,users --topic-watermark-pair pageviews=timestamp,users=timestamp --topic-delay-pair pageviews=50,users=10 --output-topic top_pages --window-duration-seconds 10 --sliding-window-seconds 5 --write-interval-seconds 60 --reader-type kafka --writer-type kafka --transform-type top10ByGender --top-pages 10 --application challenge --topic-schematype-pair pageviews=pageviews,users=users --kafka-input-serialization json`
+The new execution looks like this: `spark-submit --master local[*] --class com.org.challenge.stream.AppLibrary /path/to/jars/streaming-lib-assembly-0.1.jar --schema-manager file-based --kafka-brokers broker:9092 --input-topics pageviews,users --topic-watermark-pair pageviews=timestamp,users=timestamp --topic-delay-pair pageviews=50,users=10 --output-topic top_pages --window-duration-seconds 10 --sliding-window-seconds 5 --write-interval-seconds 60 --reader-type kafka --writer-type kafka --transform-type top10ByGender --top-pages 10 --application challenge --topic-schematype-pair pageviews=pageviews,users=users --kafka-input-serialization json --kafka-writer-serialization json`

 Make sure to check the path to jar